isomerpages/moe-chijolotn/_kivhiddenpages/Bus and Canteen Advertisement.md

 1. Complete the [Call for Proposal - Annex A]

-2. Submit the completed Call for Proposal – Annex A by closing date, XX XXXX 2023 , to the School’s General Office.
+2. Submit the completed Call for Proposal – Annex A by closing date, to the School’s General Office.

 <hr>